Air Force Junior Reserve Officer Training Corps, Maxwell AFB, AL

 Pay Information Sheet

 This page explains how the monthly minimum pay for AFJROTC Instructors is calculated.
 This pay is known as the Minimum Instructor Pay or “MIP.”
 MIP is the difference between retired pay and the active duty pay and allowances (excluding hazardous duty and special pays) that an Air Force Junior ROTC instructor would receive if ordered to active duty.

 For all Air Force Junior ROTC instructors, regardless if they are retired from the Active Duty, Guard or Reserve, the MIP calculations are accomplished in the same manner.
 Per Department of Defense policy (ref: OSD memo 22 Oct 2007), MIP for Gray Area and Guard/Reserve retirees in receipt of retired pay will be accomplished using a “computed” retired pay method.
 The “computed” retired pay amount is derived from the member’s grade and total creditable years of service, then applied to an active duty-based retirement pay calculation.
 The resulting retired pay amount would be identical to that of an active duty retiree possessing the same grade and years of service.
 The resulting retired pay amount is used in the instructor’s MIP calculation.
 The “computed” retirement pay method ensures that no individual (with the same grade and years of service) presents a disproportionate cost to a host school.
-Meaning, the MIP for retired Guard or Reserve members (who are under age 60 and not actually receiving retirement payments) is calculated in the same manner as Active Duty, as if the person was a retired Active Duty member and receiving the payments.
-To be clear: Retired Guard and Reserve members may not receive their monthly retired pay until they reach a certain age, but the MIP calculation is handled as if they are receiving them.
+Meaning, the MIP for retired Guard or Reserve members is calculated in the same manner as Active Duty, as if the person was receiving retired Active Duty member retired payments.
+To be clear: Retired Guard and Reserve members may not receive their monthly retired pay until they reach a certain age, but the MIP calculation is handled as if they are receiving Active Duty retiree payments now.
 This is a Secretary of Defense policy and is applicable to all branches.
 Therefore, the MIP for a retiree of the same rank, years of service and location would be the same regardless if they are a retired Active Duty, retired Guard, or retired Reserve member.